Information for Law Enforcement

 User Notice Policy

-Our policy is to notify our users when we receive legal requests seeking production of their records, information, or content.
+Snap’s policy is to notify our users when we receive legal process seeking disclosure of their records.
 We recognize two exceptions to this policy.
-First, we will not notify users of legal requests where providing notice is prohibited by a court order issued under 18 U.S.C. § 2705(b) or by other legal authority.
-Second, where we, in our sole discretion, believe an exceptional circumstance exists — such as cases involving child exploitation or the threat of imminent death or bodily injury — we reserve the right to forgo user notice.
+First, we will not notify users of legal process where providing notice is prohibited by a court order issued under 18 U.S.C. § 2705(b) or by other legal authority.
+Second, where we, in our sole discretion, believe an exceptional circumstance exists — such as cases involving child exploitation or the threat of imminent death or serious bodily injury — we reserve the right to forgo user notice.

 How to Submit Requests